icndream/hello-world/README.md

 # hello-world

-print "Taehoon's first github excercise"
+print "Taehoon's github excercise - the very first one"

+print "My name is..."